nguyenlienphuong00-dev/Hedonometer-Grp-Project/README.md

 1. Happiness According to Mechanical Turks: Exploring the Hedonometer Dataset

-This project explores the labMT 1.0 dataset used to measure happiness in language.
+This project explores the labMT 1.0 dataset used to measure happiness in English language.
 Using Python, we analyze the distribution of happiness scores, disagreement between raters, and differences in word usage across several text corpora such as Twitter, Google Books, the New York Times, and song lyrics.
 By combining quantitative analysis with qualitative interpretation, we examine how emotional meaning is reflected in everyday language.

 Research question: